 Every city has its signature items.
 Aside from its jaw-dropping skyline, New York is associated with yellow taxi cabs, dirty water dogs, and hordes of disgruntled commuters.
 But beyond the obvious, there are plenty of lesser-known fixtures that have also become synonymous with the city.
-Over the years, we’ve grown accustomed to seeing select signs — some more flashy than others, but all equally as spectacular — that decorate the top of buildings, hang off the side of walls and advertise businesses.
+Over the years, we’ve grown accustomed to seeing select New York City signs — some more flashy than others, but all equally as spectacular — that decorate the top of buildings, hang off the side of walls and advertise businesses.
 Here’s a look at the most iconic former and existing New York City signs:

 13. Coney Island Signs

 Coney Island is full of flashy signs that advertise its many attractions, including one of its oldest and most beloved rides, the 150-foot Wonder Wheel (built between 1918 and 1920).
 Another historic ride at the amusement park is the Cyclone, a wooden roller coaster that opened in 1927.